 7. Use the Outlook Profile Manager to check the name change has taken effect.

-3. Check Spotlight Privacy settings
+4. Check Search Privacy settings

 If the folder containing your Outlook profile is excluded from Spotlight, search won’t work.
-To check that, do the following.
+To check that, do the following:

 1. Click the Apple menu and choose System Settings.

-2. Go to Siri & Spotlight.
+2. Go to Spotlight.

 4. Look at the folders in the window if there are any.
 Do they include your user Library folder or any of the folders in the path: Library/Group Containers/UBF8T346G9.Office/Outlook/Outlook 15 Profiles/?
 If so, select the folder and click minus.